KacperWyrwal/MDGP-all/README.md

-# Residual Manifold Deep GPs
+# Code for the paper "Residual Deep Gaussian Processes on Manifolds for Geometry-aware Bayesian Optimization on Hyperspheres".

-Code for the Residual Deep Gaussian Processes on Manifolds for Geometry-aware Bayesian Optimization on Hyperspheres paper.
+## For the code to the follow-up paper "Residual Deep Gaussian Processes on Manifolds", which extends and refines this workshop paper, visit https://github.com/KacperWyrwal/residual-deep-gps.

 # Links
 - OpenReview: https://openreview.net/forum?id=u6NK3Jm4ka.